seven5/seven5/index.md

 ### Demand a dev cycle like we're used to with interpreted languages.

+### Embrace stiffness.
+The love of flexibility is the root of all evil.

 ### Make out with strong typing and a fast compiler.

 ### Don't repeat {yourself, others, the stack}.